programminghistorian/ph-submissions/lessons/introduction-to-stylometry-with-python.md

 To work through this lesson, you will need to download and unzip the archive of the _Federalist Papers_ ([.zip](https://github.com/programminghistorian/ph-submissions/tree/gh-pages/assets/introduction-to-stylometry-with-python/stylometry-federalist.zip)) containing the 85 documents that we will use for our analysis.
 The archive also contains the [original Project Gutenberg ebook](http://www.gutenberg.org/cache/epub/1404/pg1404.txt) version of the _Federalist Papers_ from which these 85 documents have been extracted.
 When you unzip the archive, it will create a [directory](https://en.wikipedia.org/wiki/Directory_(computing)) called `data`.
 This will be your [working directory](https://en.wikipedia.org/wiki/Working_directory) and all work should be saved here while completing the lesson.

-### The Software ### FULL LIST NEEDED!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!
+### The Software ###

+This lesson uses the following Python language versions and [libraries](https://en.wikipedia.org/wiki/Library_(computing)):

+* [Python 3.x](https://www.python.org/downloads/) - the latest stable version is recommended.
+* [nltk](https://www.nltk.org/) - Natural Language Toolkit, usually abbreviated `nltk`.
+* [matplotlib](https://matplotlib.org/)

-The code in this lesson uses several Python 3 [libraries](https://en.wikipedia.org/wiki/Library_(computing)) or 'modules'.
-Some of these modules may not be pre-installed on your computer, depending on what version of Python you have.
+Some of these modules may not be pre-installed on your computer.
 Should you encounter error messages such as: "Module not found" or similar, you will have to download and install the missing module(s).
 This is easiest to accomplish using the `pip` command.
 Full details are available via the *Programming Historian* lesson on [Installing Python modules with pip](https://programminghistorian.org/lessons/installing-python-modules-pip).

-* [Python 3.x](https://www.python.org/downloads/) - the latest stable version is recommended.
-* [nltk](https://www.nltk.org/) - Natural Language Toolkit, usually abbreviated `nltk`.
-* [matplotlib](https://matplotlib.org/)

 ## Some Notes about Language Independence